canmom/canmom.github.io/_posts/physics/2018-04-07-rocket-equation.md

  - Valentina
  - They will move at the same speed

+(Hint: don't try to calculate it in detail!
+But if you want to see the full solution, check the 'extra details' box in the solution.)

 {% capture solution2extra %}
 We can work out exactly how fast Valentina is going.
 After she throws the first ball, we'll say she has speed $$V_1$$.
 We conserve momentum as before, but this time the ball thrown has mass $$\frac{m}{2}$$, while the mass of Valentina and the second ball together is $$M+\frac{m}{2}$$.
 This means we get